Avocados do not ripen on the tree. They only soften once they have fallen or been picked.

 2. Face mask

-Avocado is an excellent source for both vitamins E and C (ascorbic acid), which is rare; these are important for skin health and carry antioxidants properties.
-Studies have found that the topical application of mashed avocado to the skin can help nourish and hydrate it, as well as contribute to the reparation of UV sun damage in the skin to minimize the appearance of aging.
+Avocado is an excellent source of both vitamins E and C, which is a rare property; these are important antioxidant micronutrients for skin health.
+Studies have found that topical application of mashed avocado on the skin can help nourish and hydrate.
+It also contributes to the repair of the UV sun damage in the skin to minimize the appearance of aging.

 3. Baby food

 Avocados contain numerous vitamins, and they're also a significant and little-known source of potassium, containing a 60% higher content than bananas.
 Potassium is essential for healthy cell, tissue, and organ functioning in the body, and it builds proteins for healthy growth.
 In terms of nutrients it is therefore an excellent choice for baby food, especially as the fruit's soft texture means it can be easily mashed and fed.